How Many Pay Periods in a Year: 2020 Leap Year – Check Stub Maker

 From a business management perspective, you need to prepare for the small but crucial changes an extra pay period can create.
 It can affect the amount of taxes paid (by both employee and employer) as well as employee benefits.
 Make sure you don’t over-contribute to employee 401k accounts if you offer a match — overpaying past the legal limit can cause headaches in accounting and payroll.

-Just make sure that you know when your company’s “27 paycheck year” will be, and prepare accordingly.
-However you choose to distribute pay, be clear, transparent, and kind.
+Just make sure that you know when the additional pay periods in a year are and prepare accordingly.
+However, you choose to distribute pay, be clear, transparent, and kind.